imcbrearty/GENIE/Code/README.md

 ## Using train_GENIE_model.py

 To train the model, the training parameters in "train_config.yaml" should be adapted somewhat for different settings.
 Several parameters that become the inputs to the "generate_synthetic_data" function (defined in lists "training_params", "training_params_2", and "training_params_3") should be edited based on the source domain scale and station distribution.
-These control things like the average background rate of sources, missed and false pick rates, travel time uncertainity levels, source and spatial label kernel widths, etc.
+These control things like the average background rate of sources, missed and false pick rates, travel time uncertainity levels, source and spatial label kernel widths, etc. The training can be sped up by first building the training data using generate_synthetic_data, saving the data to distinct files, and loading during training (the memory cost of the files can be ~Tb in size).

 ## Running process_continuous_days.py